Btodhunter/charts/stable/anchore-engine/README.md

 ## Installing the Anchore Engine OSS Chart
 TL;DR - `helm install stable/anchore-engine`

 Anchore Engine will take approximately 3 minutes to bootstrap.
-After the initial bootstrap period, Anchore Engine will begin a vulnerability feed sync.
-During this time, image analysis will show zero vulnerabilities until the sync is completed.
+After the initial bootstrap period Anchore Engine will begin a vulnerability feed sync.
+During this time image analysis will show zero vulnerabilities until the sync is completed.
 This sync can take multiple hours depending on which feeds are enabled.
 The following anchore-cli command is available to poll the system and report back when the engine is bootstrapped and the vulnerability feeds are all synced up. `anchore-cli system wait`

 The recommended way to install the Anchore Engine Chart is with a customized values file and a custom release name.
 Create a new file named `anchore_values.yaml` and add all desired custom values (examples below); then run the following command: